 Certified MassHort Master Gardeners are available to answer your gardening questions throughout the year.
 Click here for a schedule of times and days.
 Or e-mail:

-Hicks yews and a new, though temporary, fountain are part of the Italianate Garden restoration.
+Beautiful plantings and the restored fountain are part of the Italianate Garden.

 Elm Bank's Italianate Garden is a rare treat for garden aficionados.
 Designed by the Olmsted Brothers between 1914 and 1928, it is one of just two Italianate gardens open to the public in Massachusetts.
 It faithfully follows the grand principals of such gardens - a flat ground plane, paths on geometric axes, a simple water feature, and a walled enclosure, in this case a magnificent hedge of copper beech, creating a green "room".